beyersmann-lab/beyersmannlab/content/home/description.md

       margin-bottom: 20px; /* Adds some space below the heading */ }

-    /* Center align the paragraph text with a smaller font size and make the description smaller */ p {
+    /* Center align the description paragraph text and make it smaller */ .description-text {
-      text-align: center;
+      text-align: center;  /* Ensure the text is centered */
       font-size: 14px; /* Smaller font size for the description text */
       line-height: 1.6;
-      margin-bottom: 20px; /* Reduces the space below the paragraph */ }
+      margin-bottom: 20px; /* Reduces the space below the paragraph */
+      max-width: 800px; /* Limits width of the text for better readability */
+      margin-left: auto;
+      margin-right: auto; /* Centers the paragraph */ }

     /* Center the image container and image */